yieldbot/adi/README.md

 - Nested maps/objects as declarative logic queries.
 - Custom views on data (schemas for how data is consumed)

-The concept is simple. `adi` is a Document Database Syntax grafted on Datomic.
-It makes use of a Map/Object notation to interface with a Logical Query Engine for an even more declarative view of your data.
+The concept is simple. `adi` is a document-database syntax grafted on Datomic.
+It makes use of a map/object notation to generate datastructure for Datomic's query engine.
+This provides for an even more declarative syntax for relational search.
 Fundamentally, there should be no difference in the data-structure between what the programmer uses to ask  and what the programmer is getting back.
 We shouldn't have to play around turning objects into records, objects into queries... etc...

 ***Not Anymore.***